-- Population trends and the impact of outmigration; - Demographic and service delivery requirement trends; - Remittance levels and trends, to the extent such data is available; - The current and reliable future levels of assistance from other donors;
+- Population trends and the impact of outmigration; - Demographic and service delivery requirement trends; - Remittance levels and trends, to the extent such data is available; and, - The current and reliable future levels of assistance from other donors.

 Finally, the LTFF and the embedded commitments herein for the FSM were to be reflected in the budgets and policy/planning priorities from 2014 onward.
 A clear demonstration of this commitment was presented in the monitoring matrix as part of the annual budget preparation process and in budget consultations with OIA staff.
-An update to the LTFF was due in 2017.
-It appears that the FSM is no longer undertaking fiscal planning in a documented or disciplined manner having largely disavowed the originally submitted LTFF.
+The FSM is no longer undertaking medium to long-term fiscal planning in a documented or disciplined manner having largely disavowed the originally submitted LTFF.